 Occupational Therapy Assistant

-The OTA Associate of Science degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The OTA Associate of Science degree program has applied for accreditation and has been granted Pre-Accreditation Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 The Occupational Therapy Assistant Program is offered as an Associate of Science degree embedded within a liberal arts institution.
 The overall mission of the OTA program is to prepare students as confident entry-level practitioners, understanding the importance of both leadership and service in the communities they serve.
 In addition, the CMU OTA graduate desiring an advanced degree benefits from the unique opportunity to expand upon their OTA education by pursuing a planned advanced CMU Bachelor of Science degree in Health Sciences.
 The OTA curriculum at CMU includes a strong liberal arts groundwork providing opportunity to transition easily into the advanced coursework in health services leadership, a practical expansion built upon the intricacies of healthcare and healthcare delivery systems.

 Central Methodist University’s program placement within a four-year liberal arts university situates us in an exciting position for future expansion of the degree.
 In Spring 2015 ACOTE determined that the entry-level degree for the OTA will be offered at both the associate and bachelor’s degree level.
 The decision to move to a dual entry-level for the OTA allows opportunity for CMU to be among the first of such programs in the country.